jassol/AsyncAlgos2004Cohort/Tuesday.md

 }
 ```

-### Solution 2: Recursion with a Hash Table (Partially Optimized)
+### Solution 2: Recursion with Memoization (Partially Optimized)
-**Strategy:** Use recursive calls to calulate the fibonacci number, adding each calulation to a hash table before returning.
+**Strategy:** Use recursive calls to calulate the fibonacci number, using memoization (i.e. add to a hash table) to store the result before returning.

 **Time Complexity:** O(n).
 Using a hash table lets us eliminate one whole branch of calculations at every recursive call (see the diagram above).
 Now, we only make n function calls overall.